ABA Model Rule 8.4(g) Efforts in Arizona

 Status – The Arizona Supreme Court rejected ABA Model Rule 8.4(g).

-The Arizona Supreme Court, on August 30, 2018, announced it had denied the Petition to Amend Rule 42, Ethical Rule 8.4, Rules of the Supreme Court, that would have added language adopted by the ABA, namely ABA Model Rule 8.4(g), as it applies to nondiscrimination.
+The Arizona Supreme Court, on August 30, 2018, issued an Order denying the Petition to Amend Rule 42, Ethical Rule 8.4, Rules of the Supreme Court, that would have added language adopted by the ABA, namely ABA Model Rule 8.4(g), as it applies to nondiscrimination.

 On August 24, 2018, Kim Colby was featured on The Federalist Society Blog discussing the unconstitutionality of ABA Model Rule 8.4(g) in light of the U.S. Supreme Court decisions in National Institute of Family and Life Advocates v.
 Becerra, 138 S. Ct.
 2361 (U.S. June 26, 2018) ("NIFLA") and Matal v.
 Tam, 137 S. Ct.
 1744 (2017).